seanox/xml-micro-exchange-php/manual/api-put.md

 - `text/xpath`: XPath function
 - `application/xslt+xml`: XML structure

 The PUT method works resolutely and inserts or overwrites existing data.
-The processing of the XPath is strict and dispenses with superfluous spaces.
+The XPath processing is strict and does not accept unnecessary spaces.
 The attributes `___rev` / `___uid` used internally by the storage are read-only and cannot be changed.

 In general, if no target can be reached via XPath, status 404 will occur.
 In all other cases the PUT method informs the client about changes with status 204 and